 Risk management systems and practices will differ, depending on the scope and size of the FRFI and the nature of its risk exposures.
 To manage risks effectively, the Board and Senior Management must understand the risks attendant to the FRFI’s business model, including each business line and product, and how they relate to the FRFI’s strategy and Risk Appetite Framework.

 Board Risk Committee

-Guided by the FRFI’s Risk Appetite Framework, the Risk Committee should have a sound understanding of the types of risks to which the FRFI may be exposed and of the techniques and systems used to identify, measure, monitor, report on and mitigate those risks.
+Guided by the FRFI’s Risk Appetite Framework, the Risk Committee should have an understanding of the types of risks to which the FRFI may be exposed, and the techniques and systems used to identify, measure, monitor, report on and mitigate those risks.

-As part of its duties to oversee risk management of the FRFI, the Risk Committee should seek assurances from the CRO (or equivalent) that the oversight of the risk management activities of the FRFI are independent from operational management, are adequately resourced, and have appropriate status and visibility throughout the organization.
+As part of its duty to oversee risk management of the FRFI, the Risk Committee should seek assurances from the CRO (or equivalent) that the risk management function of the FRFI is independent from operational management, is adequately resourced, and has appropriate status and visibility throughout the organization.

 The Risk Committee should receive timely and accurate reports on significant risks of the FRFI and exposures relative to the FRFI’s risk appetite (including approved risk limits).
-It should provide input to the approval of material changes to the FRFI’s strategy and corresponding risk appetite.
-As well, the Risk Committee should be satisfied with the manner in which material exceptions to policies and controls are identified, monitored, measured and controlled, as well as the remedial actions when exceptions/breaches are identified.
+It should provide input on material changes to the FRFI’s strategy and corresponding risk appetite.
+As well, the Risk Committee should be satisfied with the manner in which material exceptions to risk policies and controls are identified, measured, monitored, and controlled, as well as how exceptions/breaches are addressed.